 The menu at Giada at the Cromwell features a number of vegetarian and vegan dishes, including cacio e pepe bucatini for two, served in a warm pecorino toscano wheel; the vegan eggplant stack, made with vegan Pomodoro, avocado and balsamic glaze; a Margherita pizzette, topped with roasted Campari tomatoes, basil, and mozzarella cheese; a mushroom pizzette, prepared with roasted garlic, taleggio, and wild arugula; rigatoni pasta with vegetable Bolognese; an artichoke, served with sweet pea aioli toasted orange, and gremolata; vegan marinated olives, served alongside fresh herbs and citrus; and baby sweet peppers, paired with goat cheese and olive tapenade.

-Picasso at the Bellagio has vegetarian dishes such as cauliflower soup with Maitake mushrooms, plancha Chinese eggplant, sautéed asparagus and mushrooms, and quinoa with roasted vegetables and sofrito.
+In October 2022, Picasso at the Bellagio, named for the Picasso originals that adorn its walls, added a vegan tasting menu that includes Spanish potato salad, roasted onion and truffle tart, vegan risotto with cauliflower, and a seasonal dessert.
+It also serves vegetarian dishes such as cauliflower soup with Maitake mushrooms, plancha Chinese eggplant, sautéed asparagus and mushrooms, and quinoa with roasted vegetables and sofrito.

-The vegetarian menu at Le Cirque at the Bellagio goes for $115.
+Le Cirque at the Bellagio has added an opulent, eight-course vegan menu that will run you $425 for the full experience, including a produce-forward selection of creamy Vichyssoise soup; ruby red beets with grilled chicory, rye croutons, and bronze fennel; and grilled pineapple to finish everything off.
+The vegetarian menu at Le Cirque goes for $115.
 Diners get a baby artichoke salad, a seasonal risotto, sun choke raviolo, a ratatouille, and a chocolate ball.

-The Cosmopolitan’s China Poblano is a Chinese-Mexican fusion restaurant with a vegan tasting menu.
+The Cosmopolitan’s China Poblano is a Chinese-Mexican fusion restaurant with an extensive allergy-friendly menu, including a vegan tasting menu.
 For $45 per person, diners can order coconut ceviche, wok-roasted vegetables with arbol chile, mushroom avocado tacos, fried rice with 20 seasonal vegetables, and optional cocktail pairings.
+Most of the dishes on the menu can be made vegetarian or vegan as well.

 Small Las Vegas chain Nacho Daddy’s infamous scorpion shot, which is served with an actual scorpion chaser, is definitely not vegan, but a large part of the menu is.
-Vegan options here include crispy avocado tacos with wild rice, nachos loaded with vegan queso, sour cream, and pico de gallo, and quesadillas stuffed with vegan chicken.
+Located in the Miracle Mile shops and with four other locations in the Las Vegas Valley, vegan options here include crispy avocado tacos with wild rice, nachos loaded with vegan queso, sour cream, and pico de gallo, and quesadillas stuffed with vegan chicken.
 Worth noting: tequila is inherently vegan, and Nacho Daddy serves plenty of it.

-Javier’s at Aria has vegetarian and vegan dishes such as enchiladas stuffed with zucchini, corn, onions, and pasilla pepper; enchiladas stuffed with sautéed spinach, corn, tomato, and onions covered in pasilla cream sauce; tacos stuffed with potato, lettuce, onions, cream, Cotija cheese, and salsa verde; sopes stuffed with black beans, lettuce, salsa, queso cotija, and crema; and tacos stuffed with zucchini, corn, pasilla pepper, onions, guacamole, and salsa verde, or with mushrooms, pasilla pepper, onions, corn, guacamole, and topped with salsa quemada.
+Javier’s at Aria has vegetarian and vegan dishes such as enchiladas stuffed with zucchini, corn, onions, and pasilla pepper; enchiladas stuffed with sautéed spinach, corn, tomato, and onions covered in pasilla cream sauce; tacos with potato, lettuce, onions, cream, cotija cheese, and salsa verde; sopes with black beans, lettuce, salsa, queso cotija, and crema; and tacos with zucchini, corn, pasilla pepper, onions, guacamole, and salsa verde, or with mushrooms, pasilla pepper, onions, corn, guacamole, and topped with salsa quemada.

-Hakkasan at the MGM Grand has a signature vegetarian menu for $78 per person.
-Diners start with a vegetarian steamed dim sum platter and pan-seared vegetable Shanghai dumpling, followed by tofu, aubergine, and shiitake mushroom clay pot in a black bean sauce; a mushroom stir fry with gai lan stalks and macadamia nut; pan choi with garlic sauce; Hakka noodle with mushrooms and Chinese chive; and pak choi with garlic sauce.
+Hakkasan at the MGM Grand has a signature vegetarian menu for $78 per person, and plenty of clearly-marked vegan options.
+Diners start with a vegan steamed dim sum platter and pan-seared vegetable Shanghai dumpling, followed by tofu, aubergine, and shiitake mushroom clay pot in a black bean sauce; a mushroom stir fry with gai lan stalks and macadamia nut; pan choi with garlic sauce; Hakka noodle with mushrooms and Chinese chive; and pak choi with garlic sauce.
 Mango sticky rice and macarons end the meal.